Avalanche transceiver hire scheme

 - £40 per weekend - contact us with the dates you are going and we can discuss the best time to send them out for you

-There will also be a £8 charge for post and packaging for up to two transceivers, and an extra £3 for each additional transceiver.
+There will also be a £8 charge for post and packaging (to UK address) for up to two transceivers, and an extra £3 for each additional transceiver.
+There is no postage to overseas addresses without prior written consent from the Ski Club.
 There is a £120 returnable deposit for each transceiver.

 Ski Club+ members benefit from free transceiver rental as part of their membership, so if you're a Ski Club+ member you only need to pay for postage and provide details for a deposit.
 If you're a current Ski Club member then you can upgrade to Ski Club+ for £10 for Standard Individual or Under 24 and £30 for Standard Family membership.

-Rental for Ski Club+ members is limited to two weeks at a time, although the number of times you can hire for is not limited.
-If you wish to hire for longer than two weeks continuous use please contact us at firstname.lastname@example.org.
+Rental for Ski Club+ members is limited to one transceiver for up to two weeks at a time for each Ski Club+ member, although the number of times you can a hire a unit is not limited.
+If you wish to hire for longer than two weeks continuous use please contact us at email@example.com.
 Full season rental is not available through the Ski Club+ free hire scheme.

 If you would like to hire a transceiver please email firstname.lastname@example.org with the following details;